BasementDryad/Dryad-Plant-Journal/README.md

 Hey there gardeners!
 I've been working on a project that I want to share with you.
 I was having troubles holding onto my plant data in a way that made sense for me as a home gardener.
 I love journaling my grows but hated the apps I found for the amount of ads they had and that they would hang onto my data.

-So, I started making my own app: **BasementDryad Plant Journal**.
+So, I started making my own app: **Dryad Plant Journal**.
 It's still in Alpha, but it's coming along well enough that I'd like to get it into more hands.
 This app is focused specifically on the home gardener.

 ### 📥 [Download the Latest Build](https://github.com/BasementDryad/Dryad-Plant-Journal/releases/latest)